 - Bharat Koop

 |06:00 AM To 07:00 PM|

 How to Reach

-- By Air: The Nearby airport is in the Allahabad, and national flights are available.
+- By Air: The Nearby airport is in Allahabad, and national flights are available.
 For international flights, Delhi is the nearby location.
-But it is advisable to have taxi or your own transportation when you are coming to Chitrakoot from airport.
+But it is advisable to have a taxi or your own transportation when you are coming to Chitrakoot from the airport.

 - By Train: Direct trains are available to Chitrakoot Railway station and many more trains Fly directly from Delhi to here.

-- By Road: So many deluxe bus services are available to Chitrakoot and they are worth trying, if you are not getting reservation in the train.
+- By Road: So many deluxe bus services are available to Chitrakoot and they are worth trying, if you are not getting a reservation on the train.